 Impact of Decision:

-Makes decisions with serious impact - affects most units in organization and may affect other citizens.
+Makes decisions with serious impact - affects most units in organization and may affect other organizations and the general public.

 Safety of Others:

 Requires some responsibility for safety and health of others and/or for occasional enforcement of the standards of public safety or health.

 Knowledge, Skills and Abilities

 Ability to use Microsoft Office products and Westlaw or Lexis.